KTXD-TV: Purchase by London Broadcasting

 Platinum Equity later sold the station to the Addison-based London Broadcasting Company, which changed the station's call sign to KTXD-TV.
 London Broadcasting retained Continental Television to act as "national and local [advertising] sales" for the station, which suggested that KTXD would adopt a general entertainment format rather than a brokered, or foreign language format.
 The purchase was completed on January 19, 2012.

-On March 16, 2012, KTXD (under the verbal K-Tex branding at the time) became an affiliate of MeTV (a digital broadcast network specializing in classic television series, which is nominally carried as a multicast channel in most markets, but is optionally carried as a main channel affiliation in a few cities), carrying its programming part-time on its main channel and MeTV's complete schedule on digital subchannel 47.4.
+On March 16, 2012, KTXD (under the verbal "K-Tex" branding at the time) became an affiliate of MeTV (a digital broadcast network specializing in classic television series, which is nominally carried as a multicast channel in most markets, but is optionally carried as a main channel affiliation in a few cities), carrying its programming part-time on its main channel and MeTV's complete schedule on digital subchannel 47.4.
 Under London, the station also began to place an emphasis on locally produced lifestyle and entertainment programs.

 On October 31, 2013, KTXD declined to renew its affiliation contract with MeTV and dropped the network's programming, which by association, resulted in the 47.4 subchannel going dark.
 Channel 47 converted to a general entertainment independent station, effectively competing with KTXA (channel 21), featuring local programs as well as a mix of recent and classic television series (including some that have been carried in recent years on MeTV and one of its chief rivals, Antenna TV).
 The station also acquired the local rights to a Dallas Cowboys regular season road game against the Chicago Bears on December 9, which was part of the ESPN Monday Night Football package.
 MeTV would return to the Dallas–Fort Worth area on KTXA in December 2013 over a new second digital subchannel.

 On May 14, 2014, the Gannett Company announced the purchase of KTXD's sister stations KCEN, KYTX, KIII, KBMT, KXVA, and KIDY for $215 million.
-London exempted KTXD and Longview sister station KCEB from the deal; in the case of KTXD, the company's retention of KTXD was decided by management; Gannett's existing ownership of ABC affiliate WFAA (channel 8; which was acquired in 2013 as part of the company's merger with Belo), however, did not play a factor as the Dallas–Fort Worth market has enough full-power television stations to allow a fourth duopoly and neither did the FCC's newspaper-broadcast cross-ownership restrictions as the company does not own a newspaper within the market.
+London exempted KTXD and Longview sister station KCEB from the deal.
+In the case of KTXD, the company's retention of KTXD was decided by management; Gannett's existing ownership of ABC affiliate WFAA (channel 8), which was acquired in 2013 as part of the company's merger with Belo), did not play a factor as the Dallas–Fort Worth market has 18 full-power television stations, enough to allow a fourth duopoly (or even a true triopoly), and neither did the FCC's newspaper-broadcast cross-ownership restrictions as Gannett did not own a newspaper within the market.